ethanhjennings/last-call-bbs-video-player/README.md

 # Controls
 Space - Play/Pause
-Right - Advance a frame
+Right/J - Advance a frame
-Left - Go back a frame
+Left/L - Go back a frame

 ## Installation
 If you just want to see my example, you can copy `rickroll.js` to your `servers` folder and it should appear in the game.